farcasterxyz/docs/docs/developers/guides/basics/hello-world.md

 ## 4. Register an fname

-Now that the on-chain actions are complete, let's register an fname using the farcater off-chain fname registry.
+Now that the on-chain actions are complete, let's register an fname using the farcaster off-chain fname registry.
 Registering an fname requires a signature from the custody address of the fid.

 ```typescript